danielmcheng1/drone/writeup.md

 -->Javascript front end for animation, browsing, and refreshing loops back to front

-### Find the Latest Images
-[//]: # (tree snapshot)
-During mission execution, images are automatically saved into timestamped folders by mission ID.
-These raw images are pushed from Android local storage to the SCP share location.

-The final processed images for displaying on the web are placed in an identical folder structure.
-Hence to determine new mission executions since the last refrehs, I simply compare the two folder structures and process any folder names that are in the SCP share location but not in the static/images location.

-### Image Processing
+### 4.1 Image Processing
-For certain missions, the drone takes a series of timed shots--hence these photos need to be stitched together to construct the final blended photo.
+For certain missions, the drone takes a series of timed shots--hence these photos need to be stacked and "stitched" together to construct the final blended photo (similar to a panorama).

-I selected Hugin, an open source photo processing package, because it fulfilled the two minimum requirements for stitching:
+For this task, I selected Hugin, an open source photo processing package, because it fulfilled the two minimum requirements for stitching:
-1. Any number of images could be correctly blended into one final image
+1. __Input Flexibility__: Any number of images could be correctly blended into one final image
-2. The stitching process could be automated as a script
+2. ___Automation__: All stitching could be automated in a command line script

-Hugin offers Hugin Executor, a command line utility for stitching, aligning, and processing photos.
+Regarding the second point, Hugin offers Hugin Executor, a command line utility for stitching, aligning, and processing photos.
 Stitching is achieved by calling various other photo processing packages, such as nona, enblend, and cpfind.
 These implement algorithms like Dijkstra's two point alignment and [...].

 The one unforeseen problem with Hugin Executor was its requirements for high CPU usage, which exceeded the capacity of the EC2 I used for hosting.
 One solution was to simply upgrade the EC2, but I chose instead to write a simple script to cap CPU usage by Hugin and all its derivative processors.
 Even a larger box, I would need some way to guarantee that Hugin did not consume too much compute power; hence limiting CPU was the simplest and fastest solution towards a viable product.